gaffa-tape/gaffa/README.md

 ### Core Principal

-Gaffa’s core principle is that EVERYTHING is data driven.
+Gaffa's core principle is that EVERYTHING is data driven.
 The UI is there to represent the data nicely, and allow the user to modify the data.
 If something changes in the UI it was caused by the following reasons:

 1. The model changed